ABAWD Exemptions

 Receipt of temporary or permanent disability benefits from a governmental or private source.

-Participants considered temporarily unfit for work are exempt until renewal unless verification is received that specifies an expected end date for the exemption reason.
+Participants who are temporarily unfit for work are exempt until renewal unless verification is received that specifies an expected end date for the exemption reason.

 4) Pregnancy.